- How many girls apply to Winsor each year? Approximately how many spaces are available?

 Students entering Upper School in ninth grade will be given the choice to either continue their Lower School modern language or Latin or to begin a new language.
 Three years of consecutive study in one language from ninth through eleventh grade is required for graduation.

-Winsor is an urban school with an open campus.
+Winsor is an urban school with central green space.
 It is critical for students’ safety that we know the whereabouts of students at all times when under school supervision.
 At developmentally appropriate ages, the school offers students off-campus privileges with parental permission.
 No Lower School student may leave campus during the school day.
 Upper School students must have school and parental permission in order to go off campus and must always sign in and out.
 Students with off-campus permission may only go to designated areas.